euler-xyz/ethereum-vault-connector/docs/specs.md

     // after all the custom logic has been executed, trigger the account status check and vault status check, if
-    // the latter one needed. the account for which the account status check is required my differ and depends on
+    // the latter one is needed. the account for which the account status check is required my differ and depends on
     // the function logic. i.e.:
     // - for shares transfer the `from` account should be checked
     // - for debt transfer the `to` account should be checked
     // - for borrow the account taking on the debt should be checked
-    // hence, the account checked is not always the `msgSender` requireAccountAndVaultStatusCheck(account);
+    // hence, the account checked is not always the `msgSender` requireAccountStatusCheck(account);
+    requireVaultStatusCheck();
 }
 ```